binaryhacker/blog/content/post/nexus_5_factory_flashing.md

 +++

-Recentry while trying to flash the android aosp hammerhead build to my `Nexus 5` device ,my device went into a bootloop .
-The device just hanged infinatly in the bootanimation .
+Recentry while trying to flash the android aosp hammerhead build to my `Nexus 5` device, my device went into a bootloop .
+The device just hanged infinitely in the boot animation .
 To recover the device to working state , I had to flash the factory binaries to the device .
-So i did a quick google search and I came to know that google is maintaining all the nexus device factory images in this url https://developers.google.com/android/images .
+So I did a quick google search and I came to know that google is maintaining all the nexus device factory images in this url https://developers.google.com/android/images .
 I just downloaded the latest binaries from the website and followed through the instructions given in the link .
-I was able to rescue my device from bootloop .
+I was able to rescue my device from bootloop.

 The Downloaded package had the following files inside .